gbmhunter/blog/content/pages/programming/operating-systems/linux/programs/valgrind/_index.md

-{{< figure src="/images/2017/11/callgrind-profiling-output-displayed-in-kcachegrind.png" width="1310px" caption="The callgrind profiling output data being displayed in kcachegrind for a simple test application (with Fibonacci calculation and looping)." caption-position="bottom" >}}
+{{< figure src="/images/2017/11/callgrind-profiling-output-displayed-in-kcachegrind.png" width="1310px" caption="The callgrind profiling output data being displayed in kcachegrind for a simple test application (with Fibonacci calculation and looping)."  >}}